 It is known by most SEOs that structured data does not affect rankings directly.
 However, structured data helps Google better understand your content.

 Let’s say you have a website that focuses on food recipes.
 Google is able to rank your content for specific keywords but Google is not able to identify that your articles are, in fact, food recipes.

 By implementing Recipe structured data markup on your articles, you make it known to Google that your articles are food recipes which then makes you eligible for Rich Results.

 Now that we’ve established how important it is to have proper schema markups around your website, let’s talk about applying them without going through the hassle.
 Luckily, WordPress plugins make it easier to apply schema markups around a website in just a few minutes.

-However, there are a lot of plugins out there to choose from so I’ve curated the 6 best schema plugins that you can install on your website and enjoy the benefits of schema without having to break a sweat.
+However, there are a lot of plugins out there to choose from so I’ve curated the 5 best WordPress schema plugins that you can install on your website and enjoy the benefits of schema without having to break a sweat.
 It is also important to note that Google recommends using JSON-LD structured data but you don’t have to worry about that since these plugins automatically use that format.

 Schema & Structured Data for WP & AMP

 This is the plugin that I mostly use for my websites since it’s the one I find the easiest to use.
 It’s one of the best free schema plugins available.
 The plugin gives you access to 35 schema types, which is everything that I need so far.